relaycorp/terraform-google-awala-endpoint/examples/pong/README.md

 # Example use of the Awala Pong server behind an Awala Internet Endpoint middleware

-This Terraform module integrates the [Awala Internet Endpoint](https://docs.relaycorp.tech/awala-endpoint-internet/) with the [Awala Pong server](https://github.com/relaycorp/awala-pong/) in a fully serverless environment.
+This Terraform module integrates the [Awala Internet Endpoint](https://docs.relaycorp.tech/awala-endpoint-internet/) with the [Awala Pong server](https://github.com/relaycorp/awala-pong/) in a fully serverless environment on Google Cloud Platform and MongoDB Atlas.

 ## Prerequisites